Gliese 581: Gliese 581e

-Gliese 581e is the innermost planet and, with a minimum mass of 1.7 Earth masses, is the least massive of the three.
+Gliese 581e is the innermost planet and, with a mass of 2.5 Earth masses, is the least massive of the three.
 Discovered in 2009, it is also the most recent confirmed planet to have been discovered in this system.
 It takes 3.15 days to complete an orbit.
 Initial analyses suggested that the planet's orbit is quite elliptical but after correcting the radial velocity measurements for stellar activity, the data now indicate a circular orbit.

 Gliese 581b

 Gliese 581b is the most massive planet known to be orbiting Gliese 581 and was the first to be discovered.
+It is about 20 times the mass of Earth and completes an orbit in 5.37 days.

 Gliese 581c

 Gliese 581c is the third planet orbiting Gliese 581.
 It was discovered in April 2007.
 In their 2007 paper, Udry et al. asserted that if Gliese 581c has an Earth-type composition, it would have a radius of 1.5R🜨, which would have made it at the time "the most Earth-like of all known exoplanets".
 A direct measurement of the radius cannot be taken because, viewed from Earth, the planet does not transit its star.
-The minimum mass of the planet is 5.5 times that of Earth.
+The mass of the planet is 6.8 times that of Earth.
 The planet initially attracted attention as being potentially habitable, though this has since been discounted.
 The mean blackbody surface temperature has been estimated to lie between −3 °C (for a Venus-like albedo) and 40 °C (for an Earth-like albedo), however, the temperatures could be much higher (about 500 degrees Celsius) due to a runaway greenhouse effect akin to that of Venus.
-Some astronomers believe the system may have undergone planetary migration and Gliese 581c may have formed beyond the frost line, with a composition similar to icy bodies like Ganymede.
+It has been hypothesized that the system may have undergone planetary migration and Gliese 581c may have formed beyond the frost line, with a composition similar to icy bodies like Ganymede.
 Gliese 581c completes a full orbit in just under 13 days.

 Doubtful and disproven planets

+Gliese 581g

 Gliese 581g, unofficially known as Zarmina's World, was a candidate exoplanet claimed to orbit Gliese 581, but its existence was ultimately refuted.
 It was thought to orbit with a period of 36.6 days at a distance of 0.146 AU, placing it within the habitable zone, and to have a minimum mass of 3.1 Earth mass.